Philosophy: Global and Comparative Perspectives (BA)

 Why study Philosophy at Leiden University?

-- It’s taught in an internationally acclaimed academic environment.
+- The programme is taught in an internationally acclaimed academic environment.

-- It favours small tutorial groups that stimulate in-depth discussion and excellent skills training and mentoring by senior students and dedicated lecturers.
+- We work with small tutorial groups that stimulate in-depth discussion and excellent skills training and mentoring by senior students and dedicated lecturers.

 First year student

 "I really like the global view in this programme.
-A lot of Western academy’s still concentrate on Western philosophy and see the Western view as the highest one.
+A lot of Western academies still concentrate on western philosophy and see the western view as the highest one.
 It’s clear Leiden doesn’t do that.
-All different, international, schools of philosophy get attention.
+All different and international schools of philosophy get attention.
 It’s wonderful they do this and it’s very useful to keep in touch with globalisation.
 Actually, I didn’t know much about non-western philosophy before I came here; I was victim of many prejudices.
 I was really surprised about the different schools of thinking."

 “I address questions about the place of human beings in the world, what makes the human experience so special and how do historical and symbolic factors, like culture and myths, make us so different from other living beings?”